 - Otto’s Trail is a perfect hiking trail that is only 0.5 miles long one-way (0.8 km).
 It is a gently sloping trail that leads through pinyon-juniper woodlands to an overlook with views of Sentinel Spire, Pipe Organ, Praying Hands, and Independence Monument.
 For us, it’s one of the best short hiking trails in the Colorado National Monument.
 To get to the trailhead from Saddlehorn Visitor Center, turn left onto Rim Rock Drive and proceed 1.0 mile (1.6 km).
 The trailhead is on

 - Coke Ovens Trail is also a great hike, that is only 0.5 miles long one-way (0.8 km).
 It puts you almost on the top of the softly rounded monoliths.
 From Saddlehorn Visitor Center, turn left onto Rim Rock Drive and proceed 3.8 miles (6.1 km) to the trailhead on the left.
 It is also the trailhead for Monument Canyon Trail.

-The best moderate hiking trails
+The best moderate hiking trails in Colorado National Monument